-System changeNumberOfReclaimGemSessions: targetReclaimSessionCount Start the ReclaimGem, if it is not running, with targetReclaimSessionCount Reclaim sessions.
+System changeNumberOfReclaimGemThreads: targetReclaimThreadCount Start the ReclaimGem, if it is not running, with targetReclaimThreadCount Reclaim threads.

-targetReclaimSessionCount should be a number less than or equal to the value for STN_MAX_GC_RECLAIM_SESSIONS.
-Using a larger argument does not error, but may have consequences for user logins; see the discussion on page 298.
+targetReclaimThreadCount should be a number less than or equal to the value for STN_MAX_GC_RECLAIM_SESSIONS.
+Using a larger argument does not error, but may have consequences for user logins; see the discussion on page 310.

-Return the new target number of Reclaim sessions; Reclaim sessions will be started or stopped to reach this number.
-This method does not block, so it may take a little time before the correct number of Reclaim sessions is actually running.
+Return the new target number of Reclaim threads; Reclaim threads will be started or stopped to reach this number.
+This method does not block, so it may take a little time before the correct number of Reclaim threads is actually running.

-Using this method only changes the currently running number of Reclaim sessions, but does not affect the configured number.
-After stopping the ReclaimGem, on restart the regular configured number of sessions will be started.
+Using this method only changes the currently running number of Reclaim threads, but does not affect the configured number.
+After stopping the ReclaimGem, on restart the regular configured number of threads will be started.

-To change the default number of Reclaim sessions that will be started by default when the ReclaimGem starts up:
+To change the default number of Reclaim threads that will be started by default when the ReclaimGem starts up:

+'''

-System configurationAt: #StnNumGcReclaimSessions put: targetReclaimSessionCount.
+System configurationAt: #StnNumGcReclaimSessions put: targetReclaimThreadCount

+'''

-This does not effect the number of Reclaim sessions that are currently running, if any.
+This does not effect the number of Reclaim threads that are currently running, if any.
 Changes to the runtime parameter do not persist if the Stone is restarted.
 For a permanent change, you should edit the configuration parameters in the configuration file used by the stone: STN_NUM_GC_RECLAIM_SESSIONS, and if necessary, STN_MAX_GC_RECLAIM_SESSIONS.